szczyglis-dev/py-gpt/README.md

 To use IPython in sandbox mode, Docker must be installed on your system.
 The active conversation's runtime `data` workdir is mounted as `/data`; a custom project data workdir is therefore remapped automatically when that project is active.

+**IPython system commands:** The `ipython_sys_exec` tool is available for executing operating-system commands inside the active IPython environment.
+It is similar to `sys_exec` from the `System (OS)` plugin, but the command is executed in the environment where IPython is running.
+For example, when IPython is running in a Docker sandbox, `ipython_sys_exec` executes the command inside that Docker container.

+**Docker permissions:** The default IPython Docker image starts as an unprivileged (non-root) user.
+Passwordless `sudo` is available when elevated privileges are required.
+If you want the IPython sandbox to run directly as root, enable **Run as root** in the `Code interpreter (v2)` plugin settings.

 You can find the installation instructions here: https://docs.docker.com/engine/install/

 **Tip: connecting IPython in Docker in Snap version**: